LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

       Console.WriteLine();

 The dashed line can be generated using ``StringOfReps`` from :ref:`lab-loops`.
 How many dashes?
-For each of seven columns, and in a row header, we need a digit and an space or (7+1)*(1+1) characters, plus one for the '|':  1 + (7+1)*(1+1).
+A digit and a space for each of seven columns and for a row header, so we need
+(7+1)*(1+1) characters, plus one for the '|':  1 + (7+1)*(1+1).
 Thinking ahead, we will leave that expression unsimplified.